SamuelParkerTech/WWBC-3CODETEERS-HACK1/README.md

 **Team Name: The Three Codeteers**

 A group project from the Code Institute for Hackathon 1.
 Creating a website guide to staying safe online.
-The project aim to is to create a front end website utislising HTML, CSS and we have decided to also use some Bootstrap.
-The website should be responsive to all devices.
+The project aim to is to create a front end website utilising HTML, CSS and we have decided to also use some Bootstrap.
+The website should be responsive on all devices.

 # Contents
 1. Public Trello Board